rubrikinc/rubrik-polaris-sdk-for-go-deprecated/README.md

 # ** BETA **

 This SDK is currently not public facing.
-It's main use is in the Splunk Polaris integration, and the rbk-log application.
+Its main use is in the Splunk Polaris integration, and the rbk-log application.

 # :hammer: Installation